How to Apply for this Grant

 Notification

 Grants are contingent upon available appropriated funds.
 In some cases, the Commission will adjust grant amounts depending upon the number of recommended proposals and total budget.
 The Commission may recommend that the Archivist approve the proposal and extend an offer of a grant with applicable terms and conditions, or it may recommend rejection of the proposal.
-Grant applicants will be notified within 2 weeks after the Archivist's decision.
+Grant applicants will be notified within two weeks after the Archivist's decision.

 Agency Contact